unclebubs/elc-custom-blocks/README.md

 - `npm run build` - Build all blocks in development mode
 - `npm run build:production` - Build all blocks in production mode
 - `npm run start` - Start development mode for all blocks (watch mode)
-- `npm run deploy` - Build and deploy all blocks to WordPress theme
+- `npm run deploy` - Build and deploy plugin to WordPress
 - `npm run clean` - Clean all build directories and node_modules
 - `npm run lint` - Run linting for all blocks
 - `npm run test` - Run tests for all blocks